Smart Home 2.0

 To KNX or not to KNX

 KNX is a wired approach to smart homes.
 If you are talking about the kind of automation a stadium or hospital needs, KNX is likely an approach that is appropriate.
 If money and foresight is unbounded, it’s the way to do automation.
-It focusses on physical wires.
+It focuses on physical wires.
 Our electrician said it would have cost more than 30k CHF extra on top of the costs of a normal wiring.
 And while KNX can integrate with other open source platforms via an IP module, the primary logic for KNX is trapped within ETS, which was far less open and accessible than I liked.
 Ultimately I decided against KNX as I’d rather spend the money incrementally, and focus on products that have nice APIs or integrate easily into Home Assistant.

 Example of the features I want